richardgeveritt/RClonOr/README.md

 The arguments to the R function correspond to those used in the command line arguments in the C++ version of ClonalOrigin: the original version can be found [here](https://github.com/xavierdidelot/ClonalOrigin), with the version associated with the paper "Speeding up Inference of Homologous Recombination in Bacteria" being found [here](https://github.com/fjmedinaaguayo/ClonOr_cpp).
 This package provides an R interface to the latter version, with the intention of making the program more widely accessible.

 Sometimes the code crashes, requiring you to close the R session in the process.
-If this happens, simply try running the same code again.
+Apologies - this seems to be due to some issue with the R/C++ interface.
+If you encounter this problem, simply try running the same code again.